edzaga/sql-course/sql-course-en/lectures/week5/lecture18.rst

 	Programming    |  Ullman

 It also shows that you can recover the initial relation when you join Professors and Texts again, so that the decomposition is lossless.
-Therefore, it is reasonable to suggest that there must be a form of “normalize even more”, which is called 4NF.

 In this example there are two valid MVDs: